ylaboratory/seismic-analysis/README.md

 # Analysis scripts for *seismic*
-This repository contains all code and scripts required for the analysis for the *seismic* paper.
-Here is the organization of the repository:
+*seismic* is is a computationally efficient, powerful, and interpretable approach for identifying associations between complex traits and cell type-specific expression using GWAS summary statistics and single-cell RNA-seq data.
+This repository contains all code and scripts required for reproducing the results and figures of the paper, [Disentangling associations between complex traits and cell types with *seismic*](https://www.biorxiv.org/content/10.1101/2024.05.04.592534).
+The repository is organized as follows:

 - bin: This directory stores applications, such as MAGMA and scDRS.